-As the year draws to a close, I asked the Solo Travel Society, “What are your best solo travel memories of 2016?”
+As the year drew to a close, I asked the Solo Travel Society, “What are your best solo travel memories of 2017?”
 Here’s what they had to say.